coldbox-modules/logstash/readme.md

 ### Transmission Modes

-As noted above, this module may be used with either a direct connection to an elasticsearch server ( configured in your Coldbox application or via the environment ) or it can transmit to a microservice version of itself via API.
+As noted above, this module may be used with either a direct connection to an elasticsearch server ( configured in your Coldbox application or via environment variables ) or it can transmit to a microservice version of itself via API.
 There are two valid transmission modes:  `direct` ( default ) and `api`.
 In the case of the former, messages are logged directly to an Elasticsearch server via the `cbElasticsearch` module.
 In the case of the latter, you will need to supply configuration options for the API endpoint to be used in logging messages.

 For a direct configuration, with no API enabled, our settings would be the following: